dhanushacherian/POC-5-Real-Time-Payments-Map-Dhanusha/README.md

 - Click markers to view payment-system details

 ### Intelligence Layer

 - "Why This Matters" infrastructure context
 - "Who Controls the Rail" governance context
 - Payment rail summary metrics
 - Maturity-based infrastructure view

 ### Interactive Filtering

 - All
 - Mature
 - Emerging
-- Filter updates the map and payment-system cards without a full page refresh
+- Filters update the map and payment-system cards without a full page refresh

 ### Sample Data Download

 The dashboard includes a downloadable CSV containing the structured payment-rail dataset used by the application.

 ## Dashboard